Principled Guide to Sanctions Compliance Programmes

 - clear communication of internal controls, policies and procedures to relevant employees;

 - internal face-to-face or webinar-based training in respect of sanctions obligations (of the organisation and individual employees), legal and regulatory requirements, internal controls and reporting obligations (both internally and externally).
-Many enforcement authorities and regulators expect to see training being given regularly to relevant employees, at least once a year; and
+Many enforcement authorities and regulators expect to see training being given regularly (at least once a year) to relevant employees; and

 - external specialist training for those operating in vital roles within the risk and compliance functions and high-risk areas within a business.

-Once a sanctions compliance programme is implemented, it is important to ensure that it is regularly tested and evaluated to not only ensure it remains effective, but to ensure that the programme is being implemented consistently throughout the organisation.
-Both internal and external audits are useful in this regard and audits can be carried out on specific aspects of a compliance programme, or on the programme as a whole.
+Once a sanctions compliance programme is implemented, it is important to ensure that it is regularly tested and evaluated to not only ensure it remains effective, but also to ensure that the programme is being implemented consistently throughout the organisation.
+Both internal and external audits are useful in this regard, and audits can be carried out on specific aspects of a compliance programme or on the programme as a whole.

 Audits, whether internal or external, should be independent and should aim to identify any deficiencies in the compliance programme, make recommendations for improvement and follow up on action items to ensure audit points are closed off and remediated where necessary.
 Linking back to the subject of senior management commitment, it is also recommended that audit functions are held accountable by senior management and that updates and reports on findings are presented to, and considered by, senior management.

 Audit functions should provide a level of challenge to the risk and compliance function and the sanctions compliance framework.
 The DOJ has indicated that when assessing compliance programmes generally, in the context of criminal proceedings, the following three key questions should be asked:

 - Is the corporation’s compliance programme well designed?